MSG Metro Channels

 MSG Metro Channels was a series of local-minded New York City cable networks which launched on August 5, 1998, and closed in late 2005.
 Owned by Rainbow Media, the Metro networks were founded as a spinoff of the MSG sports network.
 The network was originally split into three separate channels, MSG MetroGuide, MSG MetroTraffic & Weather, and MSG MetroLearning Center.
-The tri-channel network was termed as "What to do, what to know, and how to get there" among similar billings.
+The tri-channel network was termed as "What to do, what to know, and how to get there" among similar billings and was an attempt by Rainbow Media to compete with newspapers and the internet for detailed coverage.
+Rainbow sought carriage in the mid- to high-teen numbers for the channels, so as to highlight that they "[fit] together like sections of a Sunday newspaper".

 MSG MetroGuide

-MSG MetroGuide was a 24-hour entertainment and local venue guide to the Tri-State area, offering local information on places to vacation, eat at, visit, and be a resource to local viewers on their hometown.
-Some billed it as a Zagat on TV.
+MSG MetroGuide was a 24-hour entertainment and local venue guide to the Tri-State area.
+It offered local information on places to vacation, eat at, visit, and be a resource to local viewers in their hometown.
+It also featured six hours daily of arts and cultural programming from WNET.
 Ed Koch contributed some movie reviews as part of the programming.
-Other on air talent included Bobby Rivers, Christina Ha, Ed Levine and Tinabeth Piña.
+Other-on air talent included Bobby Rivers, Christina Ha, Ed Levine and Tinabeth Piña.

 MSG MetroTraffic & Weather

 MSG MetroTraffic & Weather was the first sole traffic and weather channel in the tri-state area, and while local news networks and The Weather Channel offered weather news, the traffic component was the network's main feature.

 MSG Metro Traffic & Weather originally began as News 12 Weather.
 In the early 1990s it would air in the mornings on most Cablevision systems in place of Bravo (which was owned by Rainbow, but sold to NBC Media in 2002 and later NBCUniversal) and E! when they shared a channel on Cablevision in the Long Island area.
 When Optimum TV launched in 1996, it got a full-time location in those areas.
 When the MSG MetroChannels launched in 1998, a traffic element was added to the channel and it became MSG MetroTraffic & Weather.

 Currently, MSG MetroTraffic & Weather is the only MSG Metro channel still on the air.
-It now goes by the name News 12+ and is seen on Cablevision (now Altice) systems on Channel 61 (97 on the former Service Electric system in Sparta acquired by Altice).
+It became News 12 Traffic & Weather in 2005 and now goes by the name News 12+.
+The channel is available on Cablevision (now Altice) systems on Channel 61 (97 on the former Service Electric system in Sparta acquired by Altice).